Thomas Ascol: Biography

 Tom Ascol was born in Beaumont, Texas to Adella Abraham and Marzelle Ascol.
 He is the youngest of six children.
 His mother was born in Arkansas to strict Baptist parents.
 His father was born to a Muslim immigrant from Syria.
 He and his siblings were brought up under the godly influence of their mother and each professed faith in Jesus Christ and followed him from early ages.

 Ascol began serving as pastor of Grace Baptist Church in Cape Coral, Florida 1986 when he moved with is wife, Donna, and two oldest children from Ft.
 Worth, Texas.
 Prior to this move he served as a pastor and associate pastor of two churches in Texas.
 He has a B.S. from Texas A&M University (1979), a M.Div and Ph.D from Southwestern Baptist Theological Seminary in Ft.
 Worth, Texas.
 He has served as an adjunct professor of theology for various colleges and seminaries, including Reformed Theological Seminary, the Covenant Baptist Theological Seminary (which he helped establish), African Christian University, Copperbelt Ministerial College, and Reformed Baptist Seminary.
 He has also served as a visiting professor at the Nicole Institute for Baptist Studies at Reformed Theological Seminary in Orlando, Florida.

-Ascol is the president of Founders Ministries and the Institute of Public Theology as well as Chancellor and acting President of Founders Seminary.
+Ascol is the president of Founders Ministries and the Institute of Public Theology as well as President of Founders Seminary.
 He is the founding editor of the Founders Journal (now edited by Tom Nettles), and has been a regular contributor to TableTalk, the monthly magazine of Ligonier Ministries.
 He has published hundreds of articles in dozens of journals and periodicals around the world.
 Ascol regularly preaches and lectures at various conferences throughout the United States and other countries, and hosts a weekly podcast called The Sword & The Trowel.